Sun Liang: Zhuge Ke's regency

 Prior to his death, Sun Quan had selected Zhuge Ke as the regent for Sun Liang, on the advice of trusted kinsman Sun Jun, but he would last only eighteen months.
-In 17th February 253 Lady Quan was chosen to be his Empress.
+On 17 February 253, Lady Quan was chosen to be his Empress.
 That same year Zhuge Ke launched a major campaign against the larger rival state of Cao Wei at Hefei but suffered a disastrous defeat which, combined with his handling of the aftermath, led to Zhuge Ke becoming vulnerable.
 Sun Jun turned against Zhuge Ke, he told Sun Liang that Zhuge Ke was plotting treason, and he set up a trap at a feast for Zhuge Ke.
-(How much the young emperor knew of Sun Jun's plans and whether he concurred is unclear; traditional historians implied that Sun Liang knew and concurred, but he was just 10 years old at this point.
-The Wu lu by Zhang Bao, the son of a Wu minister, claims Sun Liang denied responsibility for the order and had to be taken away by his wet-nurse but Pei Songzhi dismisses the claim as Sun Jun would have been relying on Sun Liang's authority and needed him there at the banquet.)
+(Note: How much the young emperor knew of Sun Jun's plans and whether he concurred is unclear; traditional historians implied that Sun Liang knew and concurred, but he was just 10 years old at this point.
+The Wu Lu by Zhang Bao, the son of a Wu minister, claims Sun Liang denied responsibility for the order and had to be taken away by his wet-nurse but Pei Songzhi dismisses the claim as Sun Jun would have been relying on Sun Liang's authority and needed him there at the banquet.)
 During the middle of the feast, assassins that Sun Jun had arranged for killed Zhuge Ke, and Sun Jun's forces then wiped out the Zhuge family.